Srikant Nirala

-Srikant Nirala was an Indian politician.
+Srikant Nirala also known Srikant Yadav as was an Indian politician.
 He was elected to the Bihar Legislative Assembly from Maner (Vidhan Sabha constituency) from 1990 to 1995, 1995–2000, and 2005–2010 as a member of Bihar Legislative Assembly as a member of the Rashtriya Janata Dal.
 Srikant Nirala left RJD in 2010 and joined JDU.
 His father also served as a member of Bihar Legislative Assembly & former Minister of Bihar, Ram Nagina Singh thrice from this constituency & his mother also served as a member of Bihar Legislative Assembly, Rajmati Devi twice from this constituency.
 He left JDU to join BJP in 2015.
-Now he was an Independent.
+Later he was an Independent.